Hiring, firing, and everything in between.

 Companies who get onboarding right set the stage for the best first day ever.

-Email, intranet, message boards, schedule and phone number, these are the tools of the modern workplace.No matter what your best first day looks like, everyone, even spontaneous new hires, will be thrilled to know what’s in store.
+Email, intranet, message boards, schedule, and phone number, are the tools of the modern workplace.No matter what your best first day looks like, everyone, even spontaneous new hires, will be thrilled to know what’s in store.

 By setting this up ahead of time and notifying them of logins and anticipated agenda, you also let them subtly know you are thinking about their first day with anticipation.
 That is flattering to a nervous new employee.
 Find a way to make it as organized, streamlined and welcoming as possible.
 It’s a great idea to start this on the Friday before their first Monday.
 You can also introduce them to a mentor you’ve selected to show them around and make their first days and weeks a little easier.

 Companies who get onboarding right tell the new hire about unwritten rules.